StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             searches for the first spin derivative using an optimized step.This option ignores expocorr,
                             fdotmin/max, segment-size, and step
+      --ffa                 Use *the* Fast Folding Algorithm by Staelin+69.
+No accelerated search allowed at the moment.
+Only recommended to search for slow pulsars.
       --transient           Look for transient emission (produces an animated GIF with the dynamic Z search)
       --expocorr            Correct for the exposure of the profile bins.
 This